AJLandry1000000000/flower-shop/README.md

 - Breaking our data into two tables might be a good idea.
 This isn't required, but would make data analytics and data safety (i.e. ensuring there are certain (quantity, price) pairs) easier.
 Those two tables could be:
     - One for products, 'product_table' containing ('name', 'code')
     - One for bundles, 'bundle_table' containing ('code', 'quantity', 'price')
+- Add functionality to save a given order request.
+As our application grows we will likely need to record order requests for caching, analytics, and other functionality.
 - Add more tests to the testing suite.

 ## Tests